Category Archives: deforestation

 REDD is presented as an “offset” scheme of the carbon market and will produce carbon credits.
 Carbon offsets are “emissions-saving projects” that in theory compensate for the polluters’ emissions.

-Other major concerns in the REED program are that there is still no agreement on the definition of forest degradation, the specific factors causing deforestation or the funding sources and administrators.
+Other major concerns in the REED program are the lack of agreement on the definition of forest degradation, the specific factors causing deforestation, or the funding sources and administrators.

 Most local NGO’s agree that indigenous people or local organizations should be the ones involved in forest regeneration projects instead of foreign organizations or centralized governments who are often out of touch or easily corrupted.